forbearing/k8s/README.md

 handler.Create(filename)
 ```

+The namespace precedence is:

+- namespace defined in yaml file or json file.

+- namespace specified by `WithNamespace()` or `MultiNamespace()` method.

+- namespace specified in `New()` or `NewOrDie()` funciton.

+- namespace will be ignored if k8s resource is cluster scope.

+- if namespace is empty, default to "default" namespace.

 The library is used by another open source project that used to backup pv/pvc data attached by deployments/statefulsets/daemosnets/pods running in k8s cluster.

-For more examples on how to use this library, you can refer to the [examples](./examples) folder or related test code.
+For more examples of how to use this library, see [examples](./examples).

-Namespace precedence:

-1. namespace defined in yaml file or json file.
-2. namespace specified by `WithNamespace()` or `MultiNamespace()` method.

-3. namespace specified in `New()` or `NewOrDie()` funciton.
-4. namespace will be ignored if k8s resource is cluster scope.
-5. if namespace is empty, default to "default" namespace.

 ## Installation